Lernstick/glados/howtos/manual-install.md

 * You should have PHP 5.4 or above.
 Ideally latest PHP 7.
 You should also install the [PDO PHP Extension](http://www.php.net/manual/en/pdo.installation.php) and the corresponding database driver `pdo_mysql`.
 * To support generating of ZIP files, you need the PHP `zip` extension.
 * To support live data, you need the [PECL inotify](https://pecl.php.net/package/inotify/0.1.6) extension version 0.1.6.
+* To support creating thumbnails, you need the PHP `gd` extension.

 #### Database